-We’re nearing the end of a month in Myanmar — a month filled with the sort of travelling experiences we relish that are increasingly rare in a rapidly developing Southeast Asia.
+We’re nearing the end of a month in Myanmar updating a guidebook — a month filled with the sort of travelling experiences we relish that are increasingly rare in a rapidly developing Southeast Asia.
 We’ll be sorry to see it come to an end.

-Yangon to Mandalay by Train — Our Road to Mandalay
+Yangon to Mandalay by Train — Our Slow Road to Mandalay

 Our slow day of travel from Yangon to Mandalay by train began with a 6am departure and ended as we pulled into the station soon after 9.30pm.

 We had read that the train to Mandalay was one of the most memorable train trips in Myanmar so instead of taking a flight — with a total air time of one hour and ten minutes — we decided to spend almost 16 hours bumping along the old British-built colonial-era railway, watching the passing countryside at a pace a snail would scoff at.

 We really couldn’t afford the time to do this.
 We had come to Myanmar to update a guidebook and our schedule was already tight as it was.
 For various reasons we had to postpone another rail adventure due to follow the Myanmar trip.
 Ironically, a luxury train journey.

 But we also couldn’t afford to keep travelling the way we had been recently.
 Lara had begun the Thailand part of the guidebook update while I was in Vietnam for two weeks on a photography assignment for a travel magazine that involved seven flights in two weeks.
 That’s right, one flight every couple of days.

 I’d only been home in Siem Reap for 24 hours before I was back on a plane to Chiang Mai via Bangkok.
 That hectic pace, which is not at all how we like to travel, didn’t stop during our time in Northern Thailand where we took on even more work.